 Pork Tenderloin with Cranberry-Raspberry sauce is marinated then slow roasted, and is served topped with a delicious cranberry raspberry wine sauce.
 This is a perfect dish to serve during the holidays (or any time you have access to fresh cranberries)!

-A pork tenderloin is marinated for several hours, then baked.
-While the tenderloin is baking, you cook this rather amazing garnishing sauce, made from cranberries, raspberries, orange zest, butter, shallots, and red wine.
+While the tenderloin is baking, you cook an amazing sauce, made from cranberries, raspberries, orange zest, butter, shallots, and red wine.
 The sauce smells wonderful as it is cooking.

 The finished meal is not only nice to look at, but it actually tastes wonderful!
 This would be a great meal to serve company, or during the holidays.
 It’s simple enough to prepare, but it looks rather elegant when served.
 Maybe you will consider making this meal for your family or friends.